ericoh17/RRCME/README.md

                   sampling_type = sampling_scheme)
 ```

-## Running GRN
+## Run GRN

-The function to run GRRC is the `r FitRakingModel` function with the 'naive' argument.
+The function to run GRRC is the `FitRakingModel` function with the 'naive' argument.
-We obtain standard errors by calling the `r boot` function with the
+We obtain standard errors by calling the `boot` function with the
-`r RunRakingBootstrap` function.
+`RunRakingBootstrap` function.

 ```R
 GRN_fit <- FitRakingModel(valid_subset, full_dat, "naive")